duckdb/pg_duckdb/README.md

 pg_duckdb was developed in collaboration with our partners, [Hydra](https://hydra.so) and [MotherDuck](https://motherduck.com).

+## Goals

+* Broad support for Postgres types and functions within analytical context
+* Query external datasets on S3, GCP and Azure (Parquet, Iceberg and Delta Lake)
+* Join native Postgres and analytical data
+* Direct access to data stored in MotherDuck
+* Support installation of DuckDB extensions

 ## Installation

 Pre-built binaries and additional installation options are coming soon.